ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/subscription-creation/api-overview.dotnet.markdown

 * Functions definition part, like in ordinary RQL.
 Those functions can contain any javascript code, and also supports `load` operations.

-* From statement, defining the socuments source, ex: `from Orders`.
+* From statement, defining the documents source, ex: `from Orders`.
 The from statement can only address collections, therefore, indexes are not supported.

 * Where statement describing the criteria according to which it will be decided to either send the documents to the worker or not.
 Those statements support the regular RQL syntax,